PopularDemand/alexa/_posts/2022-01-21-install-nodejs-windows.md

 The install failed for me near the end, but luckily the fix is easy.

-The fix that worked for me was this: Reactivate the NodeJS installer download, and select the 'Repair' option.
+The fix that worked for me was this: Reactivate the Node.js installer download, and select the 'Repair' option.
 See Repair Node Installation in the Resources for details.
 See the resource as well if you have an installation failure not fixed by this solution:

 Find the downloaded file from **Step 1**, and select it.